 How We Handle Military Divorces

 Military divorces involve unique legal issues in most cases.
-There are often issues about jurisdiction, custody, how to divide military retirement, whether payments can be made directly from DFAS and a host of other issues that can seem daunting at first.
+There are often issues about jurisdiction, child custody, how to divide military retirement, whether payments can be made directly from DFAS, and a host of other issues that can seem daunting at first.
 Many of our attorneys have extensive experience handling military divorces from the perspective of the person serving as well as that person’s spouse.
-We bring a client focused approach to military cases that will allow you to work through your issues in the most efficient, time saving, cost saving, and healthy way possible.
+We bring a client-focused approach to military cases that will allow you to work through your issues in the most efficient, time-saving, cost-saving, and healthy way possible.